 Image credit: Monasterio de Tarlac

 Located at Brgy.
-Lubigan San Jose, Tarlac’s Eco-Tourism Park, Monasterio de Tarlac was constructed to serve as hermitage for monks.
+Lubigan San Jose, Tarlac’s Eco-Tourism Park, Monasterio de Tarlac was constructed to serve as a hermitage for monks.
 Now, it also stands as a popular place of worship for Catholics.
 The church’s proud white façade is a welcoming sight after a long journey to the province.

-There’s also a 30-foot high statue of the Risen Christ, which is reminiscent of Rio de Janeiro’s Christ the Redeemer.
+There’s also a 30-foot-high statue of the Risen Christ, which is reminiscent of Rio de Janeiro’s Christ the Redeemer.

 Image credit: JaneGalvez.com